EasyEngine/auth-command/README.md

 		Create auth on site.

 	[--admin-tools]
-		Create auth on admin-tools.
+		Create auth on admin tools.

+**EXAMPLES**

+    # Add auth on site and its admin tools with default username(easyengine) and random password
+    $ ee auth create example.com

+    # Add auth on all sites and its admin tools with default username and random password
+    $ ee auth create global

+    # Add auth on site and its admin tools with predefined username and password
+    $ ee auth create example.com --user=test --pass=password

+    # Add auth only on admin tools
+    $ ee auth create example.com --admin-tools

+    # Add auth on site and its admin tools with default username and random password
+    $ ee auth create example.com --pass=password

 ### ee auth delete

-Deletes http auth for a site.
-Default: removes http auth from site.
+Deletes http authentication for a site.
+Default: removes http authentication from site.
 If `--user` is passed it removes that specific user.

 ~~~
 ee auth delete [<site-name>] [--user=<user>] [--site] [--admin-tools]